Skip to content

 Recovering The Past is constructed around two key elements.
 One, the work of the DOVO-SEDEE bomb-disposal team, and the other, Australia’s artistic and cultural heritage of a century ago.

-At this work’s heart, are the artist’s own images of an ongoing, century-old operation to clear Belgium’s West Flanders region of unexploded ammunition from the First World War.
+At this work’s heart, are my own images of an ongoing, century-old operation to clear Belgium’s West Flanders region of unexploded ammunition from the First World War.

 DOVO-SEDEE: an introduction